elibus/Fuel-Consumption/slides/index.md

 Also:
  * Predictors can be adjusted using three input widgets.
- * Whenever one of the widget changes the following plot gets updates.
+ * Whenever one of the widget changes the plor gets updated.

 ---